inform-us/requirements_specifications/rules/Delirium CAM-ICU.md

 *The following data feeds into (i) the text at the bottom of the CAM-ICU front tile and (ii) SPC CAM-ICU documentation chart*

 **[A] CAM-ICU Percentage Completions This Shift Front Tile**
-- current shift
+- Includes all patients in the current shift
-- Numerator = number of patients with at who have a documented RASS score of -3 to +4 at any point, who have had at least one CAM-ICU score documented since the beginning of this shift
+- Numerator = number of patients who have a documented RASS score of -3 to +4 at any point, who have had at least one CAM-ICU score documented since the beginning of this shift
-- Denominator = number of patients with at who have a documented RASS score of -3 to +4 at any point durng this shift
+- Denominator = number of patients who have a documented RASS score of -3 to +4 at any point durng this shift

 **[B] CAM-ICU Percentage Completions Last Shift Front Tile** get all flowsheet data for previous shift then go through logic